 Dispel the Stuffy Image

 When most people think of a formal dinner party, an image of men dressed in stuffy tuxedos, stiff butlers with sour looks on their faces, and miserable guests who would rather be anywhere else often come to mind.
 But that's not the reality.
 Anyone can host an event with people minding their manners while sitting at a table during a nice meal.

 Keep It Simple

 Formal dinner parties don't have to be intimidating or awkward.
-In fact, they can be quite fun if you know what you're doing.
+They can be quite fun if you know what you're doing.
 Start with the place settings.
 The etiquette rules for setting the table are simple and very straightforward.
 If this is your first time, familiarize yourself with a few basic rules and tips, and your guests will have no idea that you’ve never done it before.